 The School operates under a self-appointing, five-member Board of Directors (the "Board").
-The School had one instructional/support facility, which was leased by WHLS.
+During fiscal year 2011, the School had one instructional/support facility, which was leased by WHLS.
 The facility was staffed with teaching personnel employed by WHLS.
+During fiscal year 2012, the School moved to a new location leased directly by the Board.

-2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES